 I created a lesson on how to use the Wah pedal so if you have never used one before, use the lesson to get started.

 Dynamics pedals aren’t effect pedals in the normal sense.
 Think of dynamics pedals as a way to control your sound.
 Compression pedals basically even out your volume so soft and loud parts are a bit more consistent.
 Some guitarists love them and others hate them.
 If you get to the point where you have a lot of different effects in your rig, you might want to consider a compressor as a way to improve your overall tone.

 I won’t include dynamics pedals in the basic rig as beginners will get very little benefit out of them.
 Later on as you improve as a guitarist, you might want to look into one.

 Distortion & Overdrive

 Pitch shifters such as DigiTech’s Whammy takes your guitar signal and raises or lowers the pitch (or a combination).
 Tom Morello uses it to come up with some creative solos and riffs while other guitarists use it to play harmonies.
 There are many different pitch shifting pedals out there that achieve different results.
-For a beginner, a pitch shifting pedal isn’t too important unless the bands and guitarists you listen to uses one.
-So unless you’re a Rage Against the Machine or Audioslave fan or you know a lot of songs that uses pitch effects, I recommend skipping a pitch pedal for now.
+For a beginner, a pitch-shifting pedal isn’t too important unless the bands and guitarists you listen to use one.
+So unless you’re a Rage Against the Machine or Audioslave fan or you know a lot of songs that use pitch effects, I recommend skipping a pitch pedal for now.